holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Switch to the Holochain conductor

-Now it would be cool to see this happen for real outside of a test.
+Now it would be cool to see this happen for real, outside of a test.
 Up till now you have only used `hc run` to run a single conductor.
 However, in order to have two separate conductors communicate on one machine, we need to use the `holochain` cli tool.
 This takes a bit of setting up.

 !!! tip "hc run vs holochain"